How to Convert Handwriting to Text: Methods & Best Practices

 Optimize Your Source Material

 When possible, improve document quality before scanning.
 Flatten creases, clean smudges, and ensure adequate contrast between ink and paper.
-For bound books or journals, use a book scanner or photograph pages carefully to avoid shadows from the binding.
+For bound books or journals, photograph pages carefully to avoid shadows from the binding.

 Position documents on a contrasting background to help the OCR system identify document boundaries.
 A white document on a dark surface, or vice versa, produces cleaner results than documents photographed against similar-colored backgrounds.